dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 ---

+# Map and Apply

+`.map()` enables us to apply a function to each value item-by-item in a single column

+`.apply()` provides the same functionality column-by-column or row-by-row (use the `axis` parameter to specify), with each row being the input to the funtion, rather than a single value in one column

+---

 # Generating Summary Statistics

 Using the `describe` funtion will create summary tables easily, and Pandas can even export them to csv for use in reports (this is true of ANY data frame in general, too!).